5 Days on the Amalfi Coast: The Perfect Itinerary

 Take the local bus up to Anacapri — quieter and more authentic than Capri town.
 The chairlift to Monte Solaro (587 meters) provides the best panoramic views on the island — the Gulf of Naples, Vesuvius, and the full sweep of the Amalfi Coast on a clear day.

-Price: Chairlift ~€12 return | Time needed: 2–3 hours for Capri town and Anacapri
+Price: Chairlift pricing can change; check current rates before you go | Time needed: 2-3 hours for Capri town and Anacapri

 Evening